willbush/blog/content/blog/impermanent-nixos.md

 running across.
 It should be pretty straight forward to remove swap from the script snippets above.

-[^6]: This blog post is already taking to long.
+[^6]: This blog post is already taking too long.
 Making it "opinionated" makes it
     easier to write.

 [^7]: [Archlinux Parted Alignment](https://wiki.archlinux.org/title/Parted#Alignment)